Thousands to march in U.S. gun protests, but will they vote?

 “The trend among young, first-time voters in midterm elections has never been anything great,” said Dr. Kei Kawashima-Ginsberg, director of the Center for Information and Research on Civic Learning and Engagement at Jonathan M. Tisch College of Civic Life at Tufts University.

-“The turnout has been steadily declining since 2014 and I expect they will continue downhill.”
+The turnout has been steadily declining since 1990 and hit the lowest level, at 20 percent, in 2014, according to the U.S. Current Population Survey.

-She said it was still important to maintain “conscious optimism about young people’s vote.”
+Yet Kawashima-Ginsberg said it is still important to maintain “conscious optimism about young people’s vote.”

 “They feel the need to make a difference and because of that, Saturday’s march becomes an opportunity for their activism to impact their parents and relatives, whether they themselves turn out to the polls or not.”